 The steeple on the old church was so tall that the rooster was 150 feet of the ground.
 Harold Bowen wrote that an old-timer named Raymond Dodge had helped paint the church.
 He accepted a $5 wager from Angus Savory who operated a drug store in the Odd Fellows building across the road to climb up and sit on the rooster’s back.
 His weight drove the rooster tight on its pivot and it took several months before a good wind storm loosened it so that it could rotate again.

-Thanks to Kerrie Bates for forwarding this photo from Jeremy Keller, which he found in the Life World Library (United States Volume) published in 1965.
+This photo is found in the Life World Library (United States Volume) published in 1965.
 It was taken from the roof of the Tyler Building.
 Shown in the photo, from the bottom, are:

 - 2 North Main Street, the John Appleton house (1677-1710)